February 2023: the GTAG finally published a report on International Operability of a UK Green Taxonomy, that I helped author and lead.

 My role was to act as the senior focal point below the Governor and make sure it was all coherent etc. I also spoke at a number of external events about the wider programme, including the historic COP21 meetings in Paris, December 2015.

-Since leaving the Bank in mid-2016 I have become an (unpaid) Senior Associate at the Cambridge University Institute for Sustainability Leadership to help with their work on the financial sector.
+Since leaving the Bank in mid-2016 I have become an (unpaid) Senior Associate (Fellow from June 2018) at the Cambridge University Institute for Sustainability Leadership to help with their work on the financial sector.
 Link: CISL home page.
 Specifically I helped in relation to setting up a new Insurance Advisory Council and became vice-chair of the Banking Environment Initiative.

-In October 2016 (and again in 2017) I went to Australia at the invitation of Climate Alliance Australia to talk at their annual conference(s) and to investment leaders about the financial risks from climate change.
+In October 2016 (and again in 2017 & 2018) I went to Australia at the invitation of Climate Alliance Australia to talk at their annual conference(s) and to investment leaders about the financial risks from climate change.
 In 2016, we spoke to some 16 group audiences in Melbourne and Sydney with additional coverage on TV, radio, Bloomberg and printed press.
 You can see some of that coverage here.
-Many thanks to the Climate Alliance team.
+We did a similar trip for a week in 2017 focussed on the TCFD and another week in November 2018 focussing on the HLEG (see below).
+Many thanks to Ben Scheltus and the Climate Alliance team.

 I also published a short article on the risks and opportunities for the financial sector arising from climate change in the December 2016/January 2017 issue of Financial World, the journal of the London Institute of Banking and Finance which is published in association with the CSFI .
 The text of the article may be found here.